gear6io/ranger/server/astha/README.md

-# 🚀 Astha - CDC Scheduler for Icebox
+# 🚀 Astha - CDC Scheduler for Data Lakehouse Platform

-**Astha** (meaning "Trust and Reliability") is a Change Data Capture (CDC) scheduler that provides real-time event distribution for the Icebox metadata registry system.
+**Astha** (meaning "Trust and Reliability") is a Change Data Capture (CDC) scheduler that provides real-time event distribution for the Data Lakehouse Platform metadata registry system.

 ## 🎯 Overview